Want to Ditch Fossil Fuels? First, You Need a Supercomputer

 In total, Omoniyi has been granted access to the Argonne cluster for 440,000 CPU hours — a measure of computational power corresponding to the work done in an hour by a single computer processing unit.
 A laptop might have a couple of CPUs running in parallel, but the Carbon Cluster runs scores of CPUs simultaneously, so it’s possible to burn through hundreds or thousands of CPU-hours in a single day of research.

 The award brings the total processing time allotted to Dr Hensley’s laboratory, the Hensley Catalysis Lab, to around 1.8 million CPU hours for the 2021-2022 academic year, split across the Argonne and Oak Ridge National Laboratories.
 “This is a big deal, especially for a first-year graduate student,” Dr. Hensley said.
 “As we work to develop new processes and chemical tools to move ourselves away from using fossil fuels, accessing these kinds of computational resources is incredibly important.”
-Stevens has its own High Performance Computing Cluster on campus which students can use as a local resource.
+Stevens has its own High Performance Computing Cluster on campus which faculty and students can use as a local resource.

 A personal mission